Skip to content

 Coverage Analysis

-Canada only on the consumer-facing pay-by-bank products.
-Settlement is CAD-only.
-The UK subsidiary Citadel Commerce UK Limited is FCA-authorized as a Payment Institution, and Citadel Commerce (Malta) Ltd is regulated by the Malta FIAU — those extend Paramount's regulatory footprint into the EU/UK for B2B use cases, but the Interac, Instant Bank Transfer, INSTADEBIT and iDebit products themselves stop at the Canadian border.
-Within Canada the coverage is genuinely deep — Instant Bank Transfer connects to most Canadian banks and credit unions, with PayDirect customer support handling the consumer side.
-Alberta's regulated iGaming launch on July 13, 2026 expands the addressable market — Paramount is positioned to capture Alberta volume alongside its established Ontario base.
+Canada only on the consumer-facing pay-by-bank products, with CAD-only settlement.
+The UK subsidiary Citadel Commerce UK Limited is FCA-authorized as a Payment Institution, and Citadel Commerce (Malta) Ltd is regulated by the Malta FIAU, which extends Paramount's regulatory footprint into the EU/UK for B2B use cases, but the Interac, Instant Bank Transfer, INSTADEBIT and iDebit products themselves stop at the Canadian border.
+Within Canada the coverage is deep, since Instant Bank Transfer connects to most Canadian banks and credit unions, with PayDirect customer support handling the consumer side.
+Alberta's regulated iGaming launch on July 13, 2026 expands the addressable market, and Paramount is positioned to capture Alberta volume alongside its established Ontario base.

 Regional Breakdown

-Ontario is the biggest single market because AGCO/iGaming Ontario regulation drives the licensed operator pool — Paramount Commerce is a payment supplier to most AGCO-registered brands.
-Alberta launches in July 2026 with 28 approved operators (DraftKings, FanDuel, PointsBet, BetRivers, theScore Bet, BetMGM, Caesars among them), and Paramount has been publicly active in industry forums on Alberta readiness.
-British Columbia, Quebec, the Atlantic provinces and the territories all use the same Interac and IBT rails through monopoly provincial lotteries (PlayNow, Loto-Québec, Atlantic Lottery) — Paramount processes B2B volume into those channels but doesn't market consumer-facing iGaming there.
+Ontario is the biggest market because AGCO/iGaming Ontario regulation drives the licensed operator pool, and Paramount Commerce is a payment supplier to most AGCO-registered brands.
+Alberta launches in July 2026 with 28 approved operators (DraftKings, FanDuel, PointsBet, BetRivers, theScore Bet, BetMGM and Caesars among them), and Paramount has been publicly active in industry forums on Alberta readiness.
+British Columbia, Quebec, the Atlantic provinces and the territories all use the same Interac and IBT rails through monopoly provincial lotteries (PlayNow, Loto-Québec, Atlantic Lottery), where Paramount processes B2B volume into those channels but does not market consumer-facing iGaming.
 The UK and Malta operations primarily serve B2B clients of Citadel Commerce rather than Canadian-facing iGaming.
 The May 2025 BMO integration deepened Paramount's bank-rail connectivity and was framed as part of the Real-Time Rail readiness story.
 Updated Q2 2026.

 Licensed Jurisdictions